noyainrain/listling/README.md

 python3 -m listling
 ```

+Then you can reach your local Listling instance at http://localhost:8080/ in your browser.

 ## Browser support

 Open Listling supports the latest version of popular browsers (i.e. Chrome, Edge, Firefox and